 It’s important to learn what makes a good huddle and to learn how to chair huddles well.

 Many teams find huddles a key part of successful remote working.
-If you’re interested in remote working, you might enjoy our podcast on the subject:
+If you’re interested in learning more about huddles, you might enjoy this podcast:

 The World of Work Project View